 Accessed from the end of Mike’s Mile, the G.B.
 Loop offers a challenging climb and fast downhill in either direction.
 The G.B.
 Loop also closes when avalanche danger is high.

-CB Nordic grooms a track on the town-owned Kapushion parcel, parallel to Butte Ave.and Ruth’s road.
-This section is free and open to non-motorized uses just like Town Ranch.
-Please note this is incorrectly marked on our trail map as a pass trail.
+CB Nordic grooms a track on the town-owned Kapushion parcel, parallel to Butte Ave. and Ruth’s road.
+This section is free and open to all non-motorized uses just like Town Ranch.

 East Side Trails